tcseledy/RedVault/README.md

-# PasswordManagerApp
+# RedVault

-PasswordManagerApp is a secure password manager built with Flask and Argon2 hashing.
+RedVault is a secure password manager built with Flask and Argon2 hashing.
 It allows users to generate, store, and retrieve encrypted passwords while demonstrating secure authentication and cybersecurity best practices.

 ## Features